Hedwig von Beverfoerde: Connection to a Putin-supporting oligarch

 In 2022, the Green Party politician Andreas Audretsch claimed that von Beverfoerde's association which organizes demonstrations is closely linked to a Russian oligarch with close ties to Putin.
 This claim was met with opposition and an attempt was made in court to prohibit the claim.
 However, the court ruled that von Beverfoerde did have financial links to Konstantin Malofeev over the CitizenGo foundation.

 Personal life

 Von Beverfoerde is married to Baron Josef von Elverfeldt Beverfoerde zu Werries, a businessman who owns a construction company in Magdeburg.
-Her husband's family, the Barons von Beverfoerde, are a cadet branch of the Von Elverfeldt and are also a part of the German nobility.
+Her husband's family, the Barons von Beverfoerde, are a cadet branch of the Elverfeldt family and are also a part of the German nobility.
 She and her husband have three children.
 A member of the Catholic Church in Germany, she served as chairwoman of the board of trustees of the Roman Catholic Diocese of Magdeburg's Edith-Stein School Foundation from 2002 until 2012.

 In 2015, an arson attack was made against Von Beverfoerde and her family when a car was set on fire on the premises of her husband's business.